|

 split up.

 It is important to have water next to their food.
-They like to dip
+Some like to dip

 their food in water.